Accessibility

 We have emergency naloxone in case of opioid overdose.

-Alcohol consumption, tobacco and harm reduction
+Alcohol consumption, smoking and harm reduction

 Alcohol consumption is possible in opaque cups.
 The bar is open only in the evening and sells alcoholic drinks and soft drinks.